 Decentralization and Mining

 From Digital Currency to Cryptocurrency

 All the digital currencies that existed prior to Bitcoin had one feature in common, a central server or authority.
-While these systems worked, the centralization of these services was considered a serious drawback by many in the digital currency community.
+While these systems worked, they had a serious drawback that was lamented by many in the digital currency community, they were centralized services.
 This centralization ran counter to the peer-to-peer dream of many digital pioneers, like the renown “cypherpunks,” and introduced security and privacy risks.
-However, this centralization existed for one very good reason, the “Double Spend Problem”.
+However, this centralization existed for one very good reason, the “Double-Spend Problem.”

-The term “Double Spend Problem” refers to the fact that digital goods are very easy to copy.
+This term, “Double Spend Problem”, refers to the fact that digital goods are very easy to copy.
 Someone in possession of a digital token, even one that is managed with cryptography, can still copy that token rapidly and repeatedly.
-It doesn’t take long to realize that a currency that can be easily duplicated won’t hold its value for long.
+It doesn’t take long to realize that a currency who anyone holder can easily make copies of won’t hold it’s value for long.

 Making a copy of a digital token and attempting to spend it more than once is called double spending.
-It was this possibility that forced early digital currency systems to implement central servers that functioned like mint or clearinghouse.
+It was this possibility that forced early digital currency systems to implement central servers that functioned as a clearinghouse.

-In this centralized system, if Alice wants to send one coin to Bob she is unable to do so directly.
+In this centralized system, if Alice wants to send one coin to Bob she can’t do so directly.
 Her transaction needs to be sent to the central server which can effectively deduct one coin from her account and credit one coin to Bob.

-The concept behind Satoshi’s solution is simple, instead of one server or entity keep a track of who has what coin at what time, the entire network does this work.
-Satoshi’s Bitcoin software creates a ledger of transactions which is copied and shared amongst all the nodes on the network.
+The concept behind Nakamoto’s solution is simple, instead of one server or entity keeping track of who has what coin at what time, the entire network does this work.
+Bitcoin software creates a ledger of transactions which is copied and shared among all the nodes on the network.